Hawkins Pond State Forest

 Also beginning at the sharp bend in Mcallester Road, an old town road heads downhill to the north.
 After a short 100-yard walk down this road, look for the old stone foundation of a large dairy barn on the left.
 The ski trail also runs next to the foundation.

 Hawkins Pond State Forest is part of the Broome State Forests Unit Management Plan.
+A Unit Management Plan (UMP) guides the DEC's land management activities on several geographically related forests for a ten-year period, although a number of goals and objectives in the plan focus on a much longer time period.
+Each UMP addresses specific objectives and actions for public use and forest management.
 The plan schedules timber harvests for some stands, while protecting other areas which have special scenic or riparian values

 Anyone enjoying the use of this State Forest must observe the following rules which protect them and the forest environment: